jczhou02/heygen/README.md

 Increase the max_retries in your test to account for longer server delays.
 Adjust the init_delay and max_delay values to cover the server delay while keeping retries reasonable.

+---
+### Final Thoughts
+This server-client library service banks on exponential backoff to ensure the backend does not overwhelm the server with requests.  <br>
+#### Scalability:
+multiple translation jobs can be run simultaneously, as our client library abstracts the status polling process <br>
+#### Customer-Design:
+users can be notified promptly when their video is ready or if issues occur.

+---